OpenEvalProject/evals/manuscripts/elife-36649/v1/manuscript.md

 ## Abstract

-A mutation in a transcription factor makes people susceptible to Tropheryma whipplei , the bacterium that causes a rare condition called Whipple's disease.
+A mutation in a transcription factor makes people susceptible to Tropheryma whipplei, the bacterium that causes a rare condition called Whipple's disease.